Solid tumors, from the MyPathway study new further evidence on-breakinglatest.news-Breaking Latest News

 In oncology, the agnostic model is increasingly affirmed, that is, that which provides for the treatment of a tumor based not so much on its anatomical site, but on the presence in its cells of a given genetic alteration, which can be attacked with a targeted drug (drug target) that specifically affects that alteration.
 Additional evidence confirming the value of this approach for precision medicine comes from the MyPathway study, a phase 2a basketball trial of which new results were recently presented in Paris, at the annual ESMO congress of the European Society for Medical Oncology (ESMO).

-The agnostic model is increasingly affirmed in oncology, that is, the one that provides for the treatment of a tumor based not so much on its anatomical site, but on the presence in its cells of a given genetic alteration, which can be attacked with a targeted drug (drug target) that specifically affects that alteration.
+In oncology, the agnostic model is increasingly affirmed, that is, that which provides for the treatment of a tumor based not so much on its anatomical site, but on the presence in its cells of a given genetic alteration, which can be attacked with a targeted drug (drug target) that specifically affects that alteration.
 More evidence confirming the value of this approach for precision medicine comes from the study MyPathwaya phase 2a basketball trial of which new results were recently presented in Paris, at the annual (ESMO) congress of the European Society for Medical Oncology (ESMO).

 In the study, the ALK inhibitor alectinib and the anti-PD-L1 atezolizumab in particular showed good response rates and long-lasting clinical activity in tumors with ALK rearrangements and elevated tumor mutational burden (TMB), respectively. , for which these drugs are not approved by regulatory authorities.